Our Contracts of Employment Service

 It is also an opportunity for employers to formalise a wider contract of employment with the employee to bring clarity of arrangements between employer and employee and ensure the protection of business interests such as confidential information, trade connections and intellectual property.

-Our specialist team of employment solicitors can provide you with all employment contracts, policies and procedures necessary to suit the needs of your business, as well as providing you with invaluable advice on how to implement, vary and update contracts and policies, as the employment relationship progresses.
+Our specialist team of employment solicitors can provide you with all employment contracts, policies and procedures necessary to suit the needs of your business and avoid contract disputes, as well as providing you with invaluable advice on how to implement, vary and update contracts and policies, as the employment relationship progresses.

 - Conducting a review of all the contracts and policies for a household name education client in order to advise on whether the terms were contractual or non-contractual so that the client could act accordingly